decibel-threshold-event-displayer/decibel-threshold-event-displayer/SCRUM.md

 >Discuss in your group how you want to manage and implement your Product Backlog and Sprint Backlog.

-We decided to use gitlab to implement our Product and Sprint Backlog.
+We decided to use gitlab to implement our Product and Sprint Backlog with the following attributes:
+- ID
+- Title / Story
+- Description (Notes)
+- Weight (Story Points)
+- Priority with labels:
+  - low
+  - medium
+  - high
+  - impediment

 ## Release Plan